someonesdad1/plib/README.md

 * lwtest.py
     - Lightweight test runner adapted from a nice tool by Raymond Hettinger.
-I use this testing of my python modules.
+I use this for testing of my python modules.

 * f.py
     - Provides flt and cpx types, derived from float and complex, respectively.
-Their advantage is that they only show 3 significant figures by default, stopping the typical digit diarrhea with the usual float or complex calculations.
+Their advantage is that they only show 3 significant figures by default, stopping digit diarrhea with the usual float or complex calculations.
 This file is still under development -- but I use the flt() objects a lot for routine calculations because they are so convenient for calculating things based on measurements.

-    - flt and cpx currently support physical units too (kind of, but there are testing and corner case errors), but this is a lot of extra code and I have a to-do item to remove unit support, as I don't feel it's worth the coding and testing effort.
+* prob.py
+    - Provides cumulative distribution functions and their inverses for common statistical tests.
+This module calls into a DLL made from S.
+      Moshier's cephes library functions in C for the mathematical functions using the ctypes module.
+This is a simple technique to access functions written in C.